pytorch/pytorch/docs/source/tensors.rst

      (see :ref:`tensor-creation-ops`).
    - To create a tensor with similar type but different size as another tensor, use ``tensor.new_*`` creation ops.
+   - There is a legacy constructor ``torch.Tensor`` whose use is discouraged.
+     Use :func:`torch.tensor` instead.

 .. autoattribute:: Tensor.T
 .. autoattribute:: Tensor.H